ob-julian/gameList/README.md

 #### Steps

 1. Open a terminal
-2. Navigate to the backend directory
-    ```bash
-    cd backend
     ```
-3. Build the application
+2. Build the application
     ```bash
     ./mvnw clean package
     ```
-4. Build the docker image
+3. Build the docker image
     ```bash
     docker build -t game-listing .
     ```
-5. Run the docker container
+4. Run the docker container
     All positional arguments:
     - CONTEXT_PATH: \
     The context path of the application, application will be running on `http://localhost:8080/CONTEXT_PATH`